 If you are somewhere without your seat wedge that does not have good seating, see if you can stand instead or if you need to sit, try perching on the edge of the seat instead of sitting back.

-So that is the ideal seat covered.
+So that is the best sitting posture and ideal seat covered.

 Now we will address what a bad seat is.
 You must avoid sitting like this if you want to unwind properly.